Reputational Bargaining and Inefficient Technology Adoption: Introduction

-We also incorporate \textit{heterogeneity} in players' costs or values compared to the canonical model of Abreu and Gul (2000).\footnote{Ekmekci and Zhang (2022) study reputational bargaining with interdependent values and only one rational type for each player.
-In contrast, we study a private value model where the seller has multiple rational types.} Such heterogeneity enables the uninformed player to \textit{screen} the informed player via prices, leading to delays.
-This stands in contrast to the case analyzed by Abreu, Pearce and Stacchetti (2015, or APS) in which the only heterogeneity is about a player's discount rate.\footnote{APS also consider the case in which some commitment types play \textit{non-stationary strategies}.
-Since our motivation is to revisit the hold-up problem when players are unwilling to revise their offers, we assume that all commitment types demand the same price over time, which is also assumed in Abreu and Gul (2000) and Fanning (2023).}
+Compared to Abreu and Gul (2000), we introduce \textit{heterogeneity} in players' costs and show that it enables the uninformed player to \textit{screen} the informed player via unattractive offers, leading to inefficient delays.\footnote{Ekmekci and Zhang (2024) study reputational bargaining with interdependent values but with only one rational type for each player.
+In contrast, we study a private value model where the seller has multiple rational types.} This stands in contrast to the model analyzed by APS where the only private information is about a player's \textit{discount rate} and whether players are committed, and the limiting equilibrium outcome is efficient when commitment types' demands are constant over time.\footnote{APS also consider the case in which some commitment types' demands change over time.
+Since our motivation is to revisit the hold-up problem when players are unwilling to revise their offers, we assume that all commitment types demand the same price over time, which is also assumed in Abreu and Gul (2000) and Fanning (2024).}

-A contemporary work of Fanning (2023) also incorporates heterogeneity in players' values (or equivalently, costs).
-It shows that bargaining is efficient when (i) no rational type is indifferent between accepting and rejecting any commitment type's offer, and (ii) the value (or cost) is drawn from a rich set.
-His first requirement violates our richness assumption on the set of commitment types, which we will discuss in Section \ref{sub2.1}.
-Our inefficient adoption result requires the existence of two adjacent types with sufficiently different production costs, which violates his richness assumption on the set of values.
-Our binary-cost setup fits when the heterogeneity in production cost is driven by the \textit{differences in production technologies}.
-This is because adoption decisions are usually \textit{indivisible} and adopting an innovative technology may significantly lower the cost of production.
+A contemporaneous work of Fanning (2024) focuses on the interaction between private information about values (or equivalently, costs) and outside options, but not on endogenous investments.
+He shows that bargaining is efficient when (i) the informed player's value is drawn from a rich set and (ii) no rational type is indifferent between accepting any commitment type's offer and taking the outside option.
+Our inefficient bargaining result requires the existence of two adjacent types with sufficiently different production costs,\footnote{Ortner (2017) shows that when a seller's cost may decrease over time, the outcome is efficient if and only if the buyers' values are drawn from a rich set.
+Although our analysis reaches a similar conclusion, the inefficiencies in our model are driven by players' incentives to build reputations, which is not the case for Ortner (2017)'s result.} which violates his richness requirement on the set of values.
+Our modeling assumption fits when the heterogeneity in production cost is driven by the \textit{differences in production technologies}, as adoption decisions are usually \textit{indivisible} and adopting an innovative technology can significantly lower production cost.
+His second requirement violates our richness assumption on the set of commitment types, which we will explain in Section \ref{sub2.1}.